microcks/microcks.io/content/documentation/using/advanced/dispatching.md

 It is a success as the `country` has the `Belgium` value and the `Accepted` response is returned.
 Templates in this response are evaluated regarding request content.

 Now let's try with a German beer...
-You'll see that the `Not accepted` response is matched (look also at the return code) and adpated regarding incoming request:
+You'll see that the `Not accepted` response is matched (look also at the return code) and adapted regarding incoming request:

 ```sh
 $ curl -X POST http://microcks.example.com/rest/Beer+Catalog+API/1.0/beer \